commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/categories/README.md

  the sync will trigger an `errorCallback` function which is set by the user.
 More on this option can be found down below in the additional `options` explanations.

- Every category has a reference to a `parent category` and a reference to the `Type` of its custom fields.
+ Every category may have a reference to a `parent category` and a reference to the `Type` of its custom fields.
 Categories are matched by their `externalId` but Types are matched by their `key` Therefore, in order for the sync to resolve the actual ids of those references, the `key`/`externalId` of the `Type`/parent `Category` has to be supplied in one of two ways: